Cruden BV: Education

 Cruden offers the simulator systems for educational purposes.
 The simulator offers the same features as the other models and enables students to experience their theories and car models without facing high costs.
 Another important impact of using simulators in education is the development and improvement of human-machine interfaces.

-Engagement of simulators in education is also recognized by the academics, and University of Hertfordshire School of Engineering and Technology offers a Cruden simulator for their students to experience and validate their cars models, it is available from the first year undergraduate students.
+Engagement of simulators in education is also recognized by academics, and University of Hertfordshire School of Engineering and Technology offers a Cruden simulator for their students to experience and validate their car models, it is available from the first year undergraduate students.

-The features and characteristics of this simulator is the same with other models and also it can be customized with the demands from customers.
+The features and characteristics of this simulator are the same with other models and also it can be customized with the demands from customers.